P-Valley

 P-Valley is an American drama television series created by Katori Hall.
-The series is an adaptation of Hall's play Pussy Valley, and follows several people who work at a strip club in the Mississippi Delta.
-It stars Brandee Evans, Nicco Annan, J. Alphonse Nicholson, and Elarica Johnson.
+The series is an adaptation of Hall's play Pussy Valley, and follows primarily African-American women working at The Pynk strip club in the Mississippi Delta under the femme non-binary proprietor Uncle Clifford Sayles.
+P-Valley stars Brandee Evans, Nicco Annan, J. Alphonse Nicholson, and Elarica Johnson.
 It premiered on Starz on July 12, 2020, and was renewed for a second season two weeks after its premiere.
 The second season premiered on June 3, 2022.
 In October 2022, the series was renewed for a third season.

 P-Valley has received critical acclaim and garnered nominations from the GLAAD Media Awards, Independent Spirit Awards, TCA Awards, and the NAACP Image Awards.

 Premise

 The series follows the lives of employees working at a strip club called The Pynk in the fictional city of Chucalissa, Mississippi.